 To troubleshoot LDAP issues, obtain an LDAP browser such as Apache Directory Studio.

 Changing templates modifies all template default values.
-Settings that you override are not changed.
+Settings that you override aren't changed.

 During agent installation, after clicking Allow Access, the following error message displays:

-Failed to parse response from Okta and Unable to register the agent.
+Failed to parse the response from Okta and Unable to register the agent.
 Error code 12.

 Check the log and look for this entry:javax.net.ssl.SSLHandshakeException: java.security.cert.CertificateException: No valid public key found in certificate chain.

-If the log contains the above entry, then you are probably attempting to install Java LDAP agent version 5.3.1 or later and your environment is one in which the agent's support for SSL certificate pinning prevents communication with the Okta server.
+If the log contains this entry, you're probably attempting to install Java LDAP agent version 5.3.1 or later.
+Your environment is where the agent's support for SSL certificate pinning prevents communication with the Okta server.
 This is most likely to occur in environments that rely on SSL proxies.
-To allow installation to complete in this case, Okta recommends that you bypass SSL proxy processing by adding the domain okta.com to a allowlist.
+To allow installation to complete in this case, Okta recommends that you bypass SSL proxy processing by adding the domain okta.com to an allowlist.

-Alternatively, you can choose to disable SSL pinning as described below, but be aware that doing so disables a security enhancement provided by the agent.
+Alternatively, you can choose to disable SSL pinning as described in the following procedures, but doing so disables a security enhancement provided by the agent.

-To disable support for SSL certificate pinning, perform the procedure below appropriate for your operating system:
+To disable support for SSL certificate pinning, perform the procedure that's appropriate for your operating system:

 Install the Okta LDAP Agent from a command line.